whitmanvari/Blog_Site/README.md

 Commenting System: I added the ability for readers to leave comments on each post, making the blog more interactive.

 Rich Text Editor: No more plain text!
-I integrated a rich text editor (TinyMCE) so I can format my posts with images, lists, and different styles, allowing for more creative content.
+I integrated a rich text editor (quill) so I can format my posts with images, lists, and different styles, allowing for more creative content.

 Organized Folder Structure: Based on the MVC principles I learned, I organized my code into clear folders like Controllers, Views, and Models.
 This keeps the project clean and easy to manage as it grows.